 Providing Free Bank Accounts in Chile, Malawi, and Uganda

-Ownership and use of bank accounts is low in many developing countries.
+Ownership and use of bank accounts is low in many low- and medium-income countries.
 Researchers partnered with banks in three countries to see if removing the costs to opening basic bank accounts would lead to more households opening and using bank accounts.
 Overall, use of the accounts was low across all three countries, and being offered a free, basic bank account had no impact on savings, expenditures, health, or education.
 These results suggest that policies focused only on expanding access to basic bank accounts that already exist in given location are unlikely to improve welfare, on average.

-Bank accounts are an essential component of life in developed countries, with 94 percent of adults in OECD countries reporting that they owned a bank account in 2014.
-In developing countries, however, only about half of adults had a bank account in 2014.1 Instead of using banks, households save money in less formal ways, such as storing cash at home or buying assets that they might re-sell later.
+Bank accounts are an essential component of life in high-income countries, with 94 percent of adults in OECD countries reporting that they owned a bank account in 2014.
+In low- and middle-income countries, however, only about half of adults had a bank account in 2014.1 Instead of using banks, households save money in less formal ways, such as storing cash at home or buying assets that they might re-sell later.
 These strategies can be costly, risky, and inconvenient compared to using bank accounts.
 One reason households may choose not to use accounts is that they often have opening and maintenance fees.
 Opening an account may also be challenging due to complicated paperwork.
 Can removing the expense or burden of opening a bank account encourage households to open and use these accounts?
 Will these results vary across three countries at different levels of development and banking access?

 To evaluate these questions across contexts, researchers partnered with banks in rural Chile, Malawi, and Uganda.
 In 2014, GDP per capita was US$253 in Malawi and US$677 in Uganda.
 In the same year, 16 percent of adults in Malawi and 28 percent of adults in Uganda had an account at a formal financial institution.
 In Malawi, 49 percent of the households in this study held savings in cash at home, compared to 97 percent of the households in Uganda and 25 percent in Chile.
 As a more developed country, Chile had a per capita income of US$14,520 and 63 percent of adults had an account at a financial institution in 2014.